benemon/voletech/README.md

 * Aggregated requests - `/vault/{vault}/{block}/{attribute}/{position}` - http://voletech-vault.rhel-cdk.10.1.2.2.xip.io/vault/VAULT/vb/password/1

 Sending the above requests to each endpoint will return the same result using the default Vault data supplied in this repository.
+You'll see the different types of request logged in the Pod logs.